SimonBao/php-card-shuffler/README.md

  - no cards are in sequence
 - Deals cards in a round robin sequence until each player has 7 cards

+Version 3 is completed.

+## End Notes

+The project has been completed and built following my current knowledge of programming practices and principals.
+Each class includes their individual test suites and any class dependecies have been mocked along with their method calls.

+The project was completed however, I would have liked to create an Card class as I'm not quite happy with how the card system works currently.